ghastlymirror/ghastlyastro/src/pages/now/now.md

 ## Now
 This page is where I give updates about what goes on with my life.
 Original idea by [**Derek Sivers**](https://sive.rs/nowff)

-**Last Update:** 24th January 2025
+**Last Update:** 4th February 2025

 ### 🎮 Playing

-Animal Crossing, A Witch´s Tale, Webfishing, Grim Fandango, Nightmare Before Christmas: Rise of the Pumpkin King, Pokemon Seaglass, Piglet´s Big Game, Panel De Pon
+Animal Crossing, A Witch´s Tale, Webfishing, Grim Fandango, Nightmare Before Christmas: Rise of the Pumpkin King, Pokemon Seaglass, Piglet´s Big Game, Witches & Vampires: The Secrets of Ashburry

 ### 📺 Watching
- King of the Hill, Delico´s Nursery, Gremlins, [O Beijo Do Vampiro](https://novelasflixbr.net/novelas/o-beijo-do-vampiro/), Sakamoto Days, Delicious in Dungeon, Severance,
+ King of the Hill, Delico´s Nursery, Gremlins, [O Beijo Do Vampiro](https://novelasflixbr.net/novelas/o-beijo-do-vampiro/), Sakamoto Days, Delicious in Dungeon, Severance, Severance

 ### 📖 Reading
-Lord of the Rings, Ring Shout by P. Djeli Clark, The Fifth Elephant by Terry Pratchett
+Lord of the Rings, Delicate Condition by Danielle Valentine, The Fifth Elephant by Terry Pratchett

 ### 🎙️ Podcasts
  The Adventure Zone, Murray Mysteries